mdapena/Angular-Project-Structure/docs/styles-directory.md

 # Styles Directory

-The styles directory is designed to contain all of Angular's global stylesheets.
-It is recommended to use a structure that fits the needs of the project, keeping the styles as global as possible to avoid boilerplate (e.g., the scss 7-1 pattern).
+The Styles directory contains all of Angular's global stylesheet files.
+It is recommended to implement a structure that fits the project's needs, keeping the styles as global as possible to avoid boilerplate (e.g., the scss 7-1 pattern).

 ```bash
 .